Yubo Fernández: Education

 Fernández studied Marketing at APEC University in Santo Domingo.
-She lived 10 years in New York City, studying acting at Atlantic Film School, NYC, accents in Edge Studio NYC and cinematography in Altos de Chavón School.
-She received coaching from John Strasberg of the Lee Strasberg Theater and Film Institute and coaching with Claude Kerven board director of cinematography in NYFA.
+She lived for 10 years in New York City, studying acting at Atlantic Film School, NYC, accents at Edge Studio NYC and cinematography at Altos de Chavón School.
+She received coaching from John Strasberg of the Lee Strasberg Theater and Film Institute and coaching with Claude Kerven, board director of cinematography at NYFA.

 Acting

 She participated in the Broadway work The Lost Widow.
 She played a role in El Encuentro, the work of director Alfonso Rodriguez.
 She starred in How we Kill Luisa in 2016 In 2017 Fernandez started a campaign of cancer awareness, releasing an international calendar with top Dominican models.
 She also work as a freelance model.

 In July 2019 Fernandez presented her third play at Broadway New York City, a monologue called “Late for Martinis”.
 Written and directed by Cuban Playwright, Screenwriter and Director Alejandro Normand, adapted to English language by Yubo Fernandez.
+In 2020, she played as Zoila in the surrealist film Papi.